 The Best Picture award is the key event of the night, the opening of the envelope we all anticipate, the highlight of the evening.

 They opened the wrong envelope.
 It wasn’t their fault.
 They, Bonnie and Clyde, Faye Dunaway and Warren Beatty, did not hold up the event.
-The robbery duo of 50-years past was handed the wrong envelope.
+The robbery duo of 50-years past were handed the wrong envelope.
 They opened the envelope containing the name of the Best Actress winner, Emma Stone of La La Land.
 Perplexed, they passed the card, looked at each other, and with a funny Warren shrug on her side, Faye announced to the audience, “La La Land.”

 La La Land’s producers and cast rushed to the stage and jubilantly received and cradled their Oscars.
 As we watched, mice scurried in the background and we wondered what was happening.
 Mumbles and jumbles rushed to the microphone and kindly, worriedly and interruptively announced, “I’m sorry, there’s a mistake.”

 Moonlight had won, not La La Land, as the scene collapsed in a nervous rush to the commercial break.

 But does this, one of the greatest guffaws in Oscar history, end there?